AdvaLevine/SuperDuperMario/README2.md

 ## Levels
 ### Three Levels
 The game now includes a total of **three levels**.
-After completing the first level, players will transition to the second level, which features distinct backgrounds, varying floor placements, pipes, coins, and more.
+After completing a level, players will transition to the next level, which features distinct backgrounds, varying floor placements, pipes, coins, and more.

 ## Multiplayer Mode
 ### Two-Player Option